satyamsingh2003/websitehandling_jsp/README.md

 # websitehandling_jsp
-Used JSP and Servlets  for processing data from webpage to store in SQL
+Used JSP and Servlets  for handling data from webpage to store in SQL